41 Spicy Recipes That’ll Blow Your Top

 Corn transforms from so-so kernels to tangy sensation when grilled, dotted with sour cream and cheese and zinged with a splash of lime. —Leah Lenz, Los Angeles, California

-This recipe is a marvelously spicy combo perfect for cooler fall weather, and satisfying after a day spent outdoors. —Monica Osterhaus, Paducah, Kentucky
+This recipe is a marvelously spicy combo that's perfect for cooler fall weather and satisfying after a day spent outdoors. —Monica Osterhaus, Paducah, Kentucky

 I served these at a party and everyone went wild!
 These delicious morsels have a crispy flaky outside filled with creamy sweet crab that has a little kick.
 I used scalloped edge cookie cutters to cut my pastry, but you can use a small biscuit cutter. —Vanessa Mason, Summerdale, Alabama